 11. Regular evaluation of assigned useful lives

 At a minimum, each Bank should assess annually the useful lives of software.
 Each Bank should also assess annually the amortization periods assigned to implementation costs for a cloud computing arrangement that does not contain a software license.
-If there is a need to change the useful life due to the effects of obsolescence, technology, and other economic factors, then revisions are made prospectively.
+If there is a need to change the useful life or amortization period due to the effects of obsolescence, technology, and other economic factors, then revisions are made prospectively.
 As such, the current net book value is amortized over the revised remaining useful life.
-In cases where this analysis results in an extension of a useful life, the extension should not exceed the maximum allowed by FAM, which is 5 years.
+In cases where this analysis results in an extension of a useful life for software, the extension should not exceed the maximum allowed by FAM, which is five years.
 In unusual situations, a request to establish a longer life may be submitted for Board staff approval.

 12. Impairment and write-off of software development costs or software assets

 Significant events or changes in operating circumstances warrant a review to determine whether the carrying value of an existing software asset or capitalized implementation costs for a cloud computing arrangement that does not contain a software license is not recoverable and should be impaired.
 Tests should be performed consistent with FAM, Chapter 3, section 30.95 (Asset Impairment) and Board staff should be contacted for approval.
 In the case of software applications developed for Treasury, no impairment typically results because all costs including those associated with software are generally recoverable from the Treasury.
 The need for a change in estimated useful life, however, should be considered.

 - A significant change occurs in the extent or manner in which the software or the cloud computing arrangement is used or is expected to be used.

 - A significant change is made or will be made to the software program or the cloud computing arrangement.

 When it is no longer probable that a software project will be completed, no further costs should be capitalized and any costs that have been capitalized should be written off.
 Any expected recovery of accumulated costs from third parties, including the U.S. Treasury, should be considered in the write off.
 Indications that the software may no longer be completed include: